dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 This message appealed to me as a child.
 I knew I wasn't perfect and I knew I wanted to go to heaven when I died.
 So sometime between the ages of 4 and 6 I told my parents that I wanted to accept Jesus as my savior.
 They helped me pray to God and I told him that I believed and accepted all this and that I wanted to follow him forever.

 While my belief was sincere, my understanding was small.
-As I grew up I learned that faith wasn't just about going to heaven, it was supposed to be something that actually affected my daily life.
-But my faith had little impact on my behavior outside of church.
-I was very self-centered and I argued with my siblings and disobeyed my parents.
-Afterwards I'd feel guilty about it.
-I knew God wanted me to love others and respect my parents, and that I wasn't honoring him with my behavior.
+As I grew up I learned that Christianity wasn't just about going to heaven, it was supposed to be something that actually affected my daily life.
+But my faith had little impact on my behavior: I was very self-centered, argued with my siblings, and disobeyed my parents.
+I felt guilty about my bad behavior because I knew God wanted me to love others and respect my parents, and I knew wasn't honoring him with my behavior.
 I couldn't shake the feeling that I wasn't very good at being a Christian.

-Sometimes during church events, a speaker would invite the audience to rededicate their life to Christ.
-I always took the opportunity to do it, thinking that this time I would "do it right" and stop messing up so much.
+Sometimes during church events, a speaker would invite audience members to rededicate their lives to Christ.
+I always took the opportunity with the thought that "this time I'll do it right" and stop messing up so much.
 But nothing really changed; the cycle of selfishness, guilt, and re-dedication continued.

 <hr />